-The Racial & Economic Justice Fund supports groups that are engaged in direct-action community organizing in the Philadelphia region to promote racial and economic justice at the local, state, national, or international policy levels.
-You can learn about eligibility criteria here.
+The Racial & Economic Justice Fund is a core fund at Bread & Roses that supports groups that are engaged in direct-action community organizing in the Philadelphia region to promote racial and economic justice.
+The money for these grants was raised by the 2019 Racial & Economic Justice Giving Project.

 2018 Racial & Economic Justice Fund Grantees

 Amistad Law Project is a prison abolition legal organization that provides legal services to incarcerated people and organizes for community restorative justice. | Website | Facebook | Twitter | Instagram

 Black Lives Matter Philadelphia is an all-volunteer group organizing to build local power to disrupt the structural violence inflicted on Black communities in the forms of extrajudicial state violence, mass incarceration, and economic disinvestment. | Website | Facebook | Twitter | Instagram

 El Comité de Apoyo a los Trabajadores Agrícolas (CATA) is a migrant farmworker and low-wage immigrant worker organization that is building power to win better working and living conditions. | Website | Facebook | Twitter

 Juntos combines leadership development, community organizing, and coalition building to help their community members become leaders in the fight for human rights and impact policies that affect the Latino immigrant community.| Website | Facebook | Twitter | Instagram | Youtube

 PhillySUN is a program of Media Mobilizing Project that fights for long-term education justice across the city of Philadelphia, emphasizing the direct participation of students, parents, school staff, and community members. | Website | Facebook | Twitter | Instagram

 Philadelphia Community Bail Fund posts bail for residents who cannot afford to pay bail and organizes for the abolition of bail and pretrial detention in our city. | Website | Facebook | Twitter | Instagram